 What to wear while Gorilla Trekking is different from other activities and takes more planning.

-If you somehow brought something valuable such as a watch, put into Hotel or lodge safe at the front desk.
+If you somehow brought something valuable, such as a watch, put into Hotel or lodge safe at the front desk.

-Again, If you are on a safari with us – such thefts will be a rarity since your driver-guide will make sure that you are safe.
+Again, If you are on a safari with us – such thefts will be a rarity since your driver-guide will make sure that you are

-Uganda is safe and secure, something Americans are worried about the most in 201.9 It is one of the most stable countries in all of Africa, it is also one of the friendliest countries on the continent and one might add the best English Speaking country in Africa.
+Uganda is safe and secure.
+Something Americans are worried about the most in 201.9.
+It is one of the most stable countries in all of Africa.
+It is also one of the friendliest countries on the continent, and one might add the best English Speaking country in Africa.

-The safest place to be in Uganda is on a Safari with Kabiza Wilderness Safaris where your well-being and safety come first.
+The safest place to be in Uganda is on a Safari with Kabiza Wilderness Safaris, where your well-being and safety come first.

 Visit our Facebook Page for the latest no Spin Safety & Security updates.

-If you are wearing slacks or jeans put your wallet, money in the front of pockets and put your hand over it if you are walking downtown Kampala or Kigali, especially in crowded settings such as marketplaces.
+If you are wearing slacks or jeans, put your wallet, money in the front of pockets and put your hand over it if you are walking downtown Kampala or Kigali, especially in crowded settings such as marketplaces.

 When purchasing something, paying in a restaurant, bar, for a taxi, do not flash a wad of money, but just enough to pay for the service or product.
 You do not want to attract the attention of a potential thief.

-Theft of Cash can happen anywhere, it has only happened once in over a decade at a lodge and in this case, the upmarket lodge paid back the money taken.
+Theft of Cash can happen anywhere, it has only happened once in over a decade at a lodge, and in this case, the upmarket lodge paid back the money taken.

 Be wise – though it is safe to walk on your own – go with a Ugandan to be on the safe side of things.

-Always keep your hand over your bag and keep a tight grip on it in towns like Kampala, that is the way Ugandan women handle it and they certainly know what they are doing when it comes to theft protection.
+Always keep your hand over your bag and keep a tight grip on it in towns like Kampala, that is the way Ugandan women handle it, and they certainly know what they are doing when it comes to theft protection.

 Do not carry it with you, but a copy of it, keep it in a safe and secure place in your lodging.
-The same applies to any other identification and keep your credit cards at your lodging.
+The same applies to any other identification and stay your credit cards at your lodging.

-You can print out a copy of your passport at home and bring it with you, visa can be done here on arrival at one of our local shops.
+You can print out a copy of your passport at home and bring it with you.
+Visa can be done here on arrival at one of our local shops.

 Even if you did lose your passport – we would assist you in getting back home to your country.

-Enter into a shop – or get on a Boda-Boda Motorcycle Taxi and they will take you to your destination (even though below I recommend avoiding a Boda-Boda Motorcycle Taxi.
+Enter into a shop – or get on a Boda-Boda Motorcycle Taxi, and they will take you to your destination (even though below, I recommend avoiding a Boda-Boda Motorcycle Taxi.

 Remember that thieves are on the lookout for someone who seems lost, that is why you never act lost even if you are.